Investigation of Acyl Protein Thioesterase 1 and 2 as Potential Therapeutic Targets in NRAS Driven Leukemias

 Therapeutic Response and Resistance in Oncogenic Ras Driven AML

-Oncogenic NRAS and KRAS mutations occur in 20% of acute myeloid leukemia (AML) implicating Ras as critical driver in AML.
+Oncogenic NRAS and KRAS mutations occur in 20% of acute myeloid leukemia (AML) cases implicating Ras as critical driver in AML.
 We performed retroviral insertional mutagenesis in NRas and KRas mutant mice to generate genetically diverse panels of transplantable, primary mouse AMLs driven by N-RasG12D or K-RasG12D.
-We treated cohorts of recipient mice transplanted with independent primary AMLs in vivo with kinase inhibitors that target downstream Ras effector pathways including MAPK and PI3K.
-In a majority of the AMLs, we observe a modest drug response to MAPK-pathway inhibition without clonal evolution or the development of a drug-resistant phenotype.
-A minority of the AMLs responded dramatically to treatment in vivo, but ultimately relapsed and acquired resistance to the drug.
+We treated cohorts of recipient mice transplanted with independent primary AMLs in vivo with kinase inhibitors that target downstream Ras effector pathways alone and in combination with chemotherapy or other targeted therapies.
+A subset of the AMLs responded dramatically to treatment in vivo, but ultimately relapse and acquire drug resistance.
 We are studying the mechanisms of resistance in these primary mouse leukemias and identifying pathways that may modulate sensitivity to these targeted agents.
 These studies provide a rationale for targeted combination therapy in Ras-driven AML and may elucidate novel mechanisms of resistance that are relevant to human disease.

 Mechanisms of Response and Resistance in T-cell Acute Lymphoblastic Leukemia